Kingston Brass Faucets Review & Rating Updated: 08/05/22

 If the company refuses to reveal the sources of its cartridges (because it is a "trade secret"), you can confidently assume it is not one of the better brands.

 Replacement Cartridges: If Kingston Brass no longer stocks the cartridge for your very old faucet, don't panic.
-Kingston Brass uses standard configuration cartridges, so it is probably available from one of the replacement parts sellers such as Faucets Parts Plus or Chicago Faucet Shoppe.
+Kingston Brass uses cartridges, so it is probably available from one of the replacement parts sellers such as Faucets Parts Plus or Chicago Faucet Shoppe.

 For more information about faucet valves and cartridges and the companies that make cartridges known to be reliable, see Faucet Valves & Cartridges.